DynoTheCrux/mci-app-code/lessons/crash-course-java-1.md

 Let's dissect this line word by word:
 - ``public``: anyone can access it
-- ``static``: method only exists once for each class and can be accessed without create an [instance](https://en.wikipedia.org/wiki/Instance_(computer_science) "an object is called an instance of a class)") of that class
+- ``static``: method only exists once for each class and can be accessed without create an [instance](https://en.wikipedia.org/wiki/Instance_(computer_science) "an object is called an 'instance' of a class") of that class
 - ``void`` method does not return any value
 - ``main`` name of the method
 - ``String[]`` type of the method's parameter